exonum/exonum-doc/src/architecture/clients.md

 These problems above can be overcome with the aid of data schema stated in a language-independent format
 (see [the Exonum roadmap](../roadmap.md)).

+> We may modernize this paragraph a bit
+> by mentioning MerkleDB and Protobuf.
+> I'm not sure if MerkleDB plans are public though.

 Despite the complexity of the development, the presence of light clients in a blockchain-based system is the only practical way to